 - Complete the DNP application.
 Apply Now to the NursingCAS

 - Send official transcripts from all graduate and undergraduate institutions attended and demonstrate a minimum undergraduate GPA of 3.0 on a 4.0 scale.

 - Possess an unencumbered license as an RN in Illinois or be eligible to obtain upon admission.

 - Must provide evidence of ACLS, BLS, PALS, and CCRN (preferred) certifications.

-- Provide three (3) written recommendations (form).
+- Provide three (3) written recommendations recommendation form.
 1 must be from a direct ICU supervisor.

 - Submit a one to two-page written statement (up to 1000 words) addressing personal and professional goals related to the DNP Program.